gigamaster/ai-chatbot/README.md

 2. **Lock the application**:
    - Once a password is set, you can lock the application in two ways:
-     - Click the lock icon button in the header (top right corner)
+     - Click the lock icon button in the top navigation bar (top right corner)
      - Use the "Lock Now" option in the user menu
    - The application will immediately lock and display the lock screen